osmandapp/web/main/docs/user/navigation/auto-car.md

 ### Favorites

-Favorites is one of the OsmAnd's features, that allows the user to make a kind of bookmarks (notes) on the map.
-You cannot add or modify Favourites, only use the existing ones in OsmAnd *Menu → My Places → Favourites*.
-If you want to use them for navigation, configure everything you need before connecting your device to the vehicle's multimedia system.
+Favorites is one of the functions of OsmAnd that allows the user to make a kind of bookmark (note) on the map.
+While using Android Auto or CarPlay you cannot add or modify Favourites, only use existing ones.
+The list of [Favorites](../personal/favorites.md#manage-favorites) can be found in the OsmAnd app *Menu → My Places → Favorites*.
+If you want to use them for navigation, configure everything you need before connecting the device to your vehicle's multimedia system.

 <Tabs groupId="operating-systems">